thearagon/thearagon.github.io/index.md

 ---
 ### Latest News
-- *Oct 2025*: Our MSc student Islam Touzout will be at RST 2025 and talk about his work on interseismic slip deficit estimates for the Mexican subduction
+- *Oct 2025*: 📣 At RST 2025, our MSc student Islam Touzout will talk about his work on interseismic slip deficit estimates for the Mexican subduction zone

 - *Oct 2025*: **Welcome to Tom Hinton**, coming from a MSc in Cambridge, UK, who has been awarded a MESR fellowship to pursue his PhD with us, James Hollingsworth and Mai-Linh Doan